pebreo/pebreo.github.io/midgame/part1-ose.md

 **Democratizing Resources: Open Source for Food and Shelter**

 The high cost of essential resources like farming equipment, housing materials, and seeds creates a barrier to self-sufficiency for many.

-Open Source Ecology...

-Open-source models, currently used in software development, offer a novel solution.
-By sharing designs and blueprints freely, individuals and communities can manufacture their own tools and shelters at a significantly lower cost.
-Now, combine this with the inevitable robotic labor and affordable housing, food, and other basic necessities become much more affordable to all.

-Also, this fosters a collaborative environment where communities can pool resources and knowledge, empowering them to become more self-reliant.
-Open-source farming equipment, for instance, would revolutionize agriculture in developing countries, making food production more accessible.

 ## Story of Linux
 The infrastructure of the Internet is run mostly by open-source operating system, Linux.
 It's significance is undeniable.
 How did we get here and could it work for hardware?